Skip to main content

 • “It's otherwise a very fun game, with good atmosphere, well-done graphics, nice music, interesting mechanics, and great potential.”

-• “Mouse control is a nightmare, laggy and jerky, and with the keyboard it's not much better.
-Too few zoom levels and too many new windows open up where you have to click okay every time.”
+• “Mouse control is a nightmare, laggy and jerky, and with the keyboard (the usual fallback for cases like this) it's not much better.
+There are too few zoom levels, too many new windows open up where you have to click okay every time.
+The gameplay is repetitive, there is no alluring atmosphere, no special mood that makes you feel something.
+I really wanted to like this game, but the games I listed above may have set very high standards.”

 • emotional